Disney Plus Is Adding 4 New Movies/TV Shows This Week

 MORE FROM THE WEB

-There’s also the latest episode of Disney Channel series Secrets of Sulphur Springs.
-It follows two kids from a fictional Louisiana town who discover a magical portal that takes them back in time to the 1960s, leading them to discover the truth of a young girl’s disappearance – a girl whose ghost is haunting them in the present.
+There’s also the latest episode of Disney Channel’s Secrets of Sulphur Springs, which follows two kids from a fictional Louisiana town who discover a magical portal that takes them back in time to the 1960s, leading them to discover the truth of a young girl’s disappearance – a girl whose ghost is haunting them in the present.
 Typically, Disney Channel shows only go up on D+ after they’ve completed their run, but the streamer’s trying a different strategy with this one.

 Source: Decider